jleinonen/jleinonen.github.io/about.md

 permalink: /about.html
 ---

 I've worked on atmospheric science &mdash; especially cloud and precipitation radar &mdash; data problems since about 2008 and I'm currently working on applications of machine learning to these problems.
-I hope this blog will help others put these methods into practice.

 I'm working with the Radar, Satellite and Nowcasting group at [MeteoSwiss](https://www.meteoswiss.ch/).